Fitting Spotlights and Downlights Cost

 You will need a qualified electrician to install your new spotlights or downlights for you.
 This is because bad wiring could lead to potential fire hazards, which can put you, your family, and your home in danger.

-The average cost to hire an electrician is around £150 - £200 per day.
+The average cost to hire an electrician is around £150 to £200 per day.
 This will depend on your location as those based in the London area will pay more for the labour costs than those based in the North or other areas in the UK.

 There are several things that can affect the overall cost of fitting downlights or spotlights.
 Below is a list of the things that may have an impact on the overall price you pay for this work: